A Broad Overview of Action Video Editor

 Forgetting to Save Progress

-An easily preventable mistake in Action Video Editor workflows is accidental overwrites due to:
+An easily frequent mistake in Action Video Editor workflows is unexpected shutdowns due to:

 - Lack of Backups: Always keep multiple copies or cloud-based backups.